Tharuzha/CustomTooling-Automation/TestSuites/CustomerManagement.md

 ### Priority TC 020 : High

+**MUST FOLLOW EXACT TEST STEPS:**

+- Execute each test case using the EXACT data specified in the test steps
+- DO NOT use generic or assumed data

 - Navigate to the customers page
 - Click on the "+ Customer" button
 - Verify the "Add Customer" page is loaded
 - Fill in BASIC INFORMATION section:
   - Select "Active" from Status dropdown (if not already selected)
-  - Enter "Test Automation Customer Ltd" in Customer field
+  - Enter "Test Automation Tharusha" in Customer field
 - Fill in CONTACT DETAILS section:
   - Physical Address:
     - Enter "456 Business Center Road" in Address Line 1